brevzin/cpp_proposals/2996_reflection/reflection.md

   - a _primary-expression_ referring to a template, or
   - a constant-expression.

-In a SFINAE context, a failure to substitute the operand of a reflection operator construct causes that construct to evaluate to an invalid reflection.
+In a SFINAE context, a failure to substitute the operand of a reflection operator construct causes that construct to not evaluate to constant.

 ## Splicers (`[:`...`:]`)

-A reflection that is not an invalid reflection can be "spliced" into source code using one of several _splicer_ forms:
+A reflection can be "spliced" into source code using one of several _splicer_ forms:

  - `[: r :]` produces an _expression_ evaluating to the entity or constant value represented by `r`.
  - `typename[: r :]` produces a _simple-type-specifier_ corresponding to the type represented by `r`.